 At the local level, inclusionary housing policies tend to be popular when the housing market is strong (i.e., housing prices are high and there is sufficient new housing construction).
 However, there is usually a delay from the time at which an inclusionary housing policy is first considered to the time it is adopted, which can sometimes mean that by the time a policy is adopted the housing market may already have begun to turn down.
-This is one of many reasons it may make sense to adopt an inclusionary housing policy before the market heats up.
-More communities with mixed housing markets, like Detroit and Minneapolis, have recently adopted inclusionary housing policies.
-Inclusionary housing is also appealing during periods of low federal and state funding because it leverages the profitability of new development to pay for affordable housing without significant public subsidy.
+This is one of many reasons it may make sense to adopt an inclusionary housing policy before the market heats up: https://bit. ly/4izUiQN.
+More communities with mixed housing markets, like Boston, Detroit and Minneapolis, have recently adopted inclusionary housing policies.